Melatonin and Sleep

 Who Should Consult a Doctor Before Using Melatonin

-Consult a GP before use in children or adolescents.
-Age-appropriate dosing is significantly lower than adult doses.
+Consult a GP or paediatrician before use in children or adolescents.
+Children produce significantly higher natural melatonin levels than adults; supplementation without clinical indication is not recommended.
+Age-appropriate dosing is well below adult doses.
 Short-term use under medical supervision may be appropriate for specific conditions (DSPD in adolescents, autism-related sleep difficulties) but requires professional guidance.

 Melatonin stimulates immune system activity.
-In autoimmune conditions (rheumatoid arthritis, lupus, MS, inflammatory bowel disease), this may worsen symptoms.
-Discuss with your specialist before use.
+In autoimmune conditions (rheumatoid arthritis, lupus, MS, inflammatory bowel disease), this may worsen disease activity or symptoms.
+Discuss with your specialist before any use.

-Clinically significant interactions with: warfarin and anticoagulants (increased bleeding risk), anticonvulsants (altered seizure threshold), diabetes medications (glucose regulation effects), immunosuppressants (cyclosporin interaction), nifedipine (blood pressure effect), and CNS depressants.
+Clinically significant interactions with: warfarin and anticoagulants (increased bleeding risk); anticonvulsants (carbamazepine, phenytoin — altered seizure threshold); diabetes medications (glucose regulation effects); immunosuppressants (cyclosporin interaction); nifedipine (blood pressure effect); and CNS depressants and benzodiazepines (additive sedation).
 Show your full medication list to a pharmacist before starting melatonin.

 Sleep Cycle Timing

-Melatonin helps with circadian phase.
-The sleep cycle calculator ensures your alarm lands at the end of a cycle in N1 sleep – minimising grogginess regardless of melatonin use.
+Melatonin helps with circadian phase alignment.
+The sleep cycle calculator ensures your alarm lands at the end of a 90-minute cycle in N1 sleep — minimising grogginess regardless of melatonin use.

 Open Sleep Cycle CalculatorFrequently Asked Questions